+Resiliency efforts are in collaboration with the State of Florida through the Resilient Florida Program under:

+- Florida Department of Environmental Protection (DEP)

+- Statewide Office of Resilience and the Hazard Mitigation Programs under the Florida Division of Emergency Management (FDEM)

+- U.S. Army Corps of Engineers (USACE)

+- Federal Emergency Management Agency (FEMA)

+- U.S. Geological Survey (USGS)

+- Partners in Local Governments

-Resiliency efforts are in collaboration with the State of Florida through the Resilient Florida Program under the Florida Department of Environmental Protection (DEP) and the Statewide Office of Resilience and the Hazard Mitigation Programs under the Florida Division of Emergency Management (FDEM), Federal Agencies, including the U.S. Army Corps of Engineers (USACE), Federal Emergency Management Agency (FEMA) and the U.S. Geological Survey (USGS), and partners in local governments.
-With a goal to ensure the flood protection system continues to meet the region's needs into the future, the SFWMD is assessing the flood management risks from compounding drivers (rainfall, high tides, groundwater and surge) and exacerbating factors such as land development, and a changing climate.
+The SFWMD's goal is to ensure flood protection needs into the future.
+The SFWMD is assessing the flood management risks from compounding drivers (rainfall, high tides, groundwater and surge) and exacerbating factors such as land development, and a changing climate.
 The results of these assessments support decision-making on prioritizing investments and implementing adaptation solutions which will provide long-term resiliency and ensure flood protection needs are met into the future.